-Properly securing your third-party tokens should be an application security best practice basic.
-Please don’t leave tokens you have paid for laying around in your code just waiting for the taking.
+Properly securing your third-party tokens should be imperative for application security.
+Simply don’t buy tokens and then leave them in your code just waiting to be taken.

-Everything in this list of application security best practices should be a part of your organization’s ongoing development process.
-This list contains the bare minimum of steps that should be taken to minimize the risks to your company’s applications and data.
+Each of these application security best practices should be a part of your organization’s ongoing development process.
+The above list contains the vital steps that should be taken to minimize the risks to your company’s applications and data.

-Staying ahead of hackers is in large part avoiding the common mistakes that others are likely to make, making yourself a harder target to exploit than others.
-While no perimeter or application security measures are ever fully hack-proof, following these basic best practices goes a long way in making your application not worth the hassle for the hackers, thereby keeping you and your data safe for another day.
+Staying ahead of hackers largely requires you to avoid the common mistakes that others are likely to make.
+While no perimeter or application security measures are ever fully hack-proof, following these best practices goes a long way toward making yourself a harder target to exploit than others, so they will turn their attention elsewhere and leave you and your data safe for another day.

 Mend provides an application security platform that enables you to perform all these best practices as easily and seamlessly as possible to reduce enterprise application security risks.
 Simple to use and nearly invisible to developers, Mend’s technology improves AppSec outcomes without affecting development deadlines by integrating its application security tools and processes within your developers’ existing workflow.